nsimita/nsimita/README.md

 - 👀 I’m interested in learning korean, photography, making website, painting, tree planting, pets
 - 🌱 I’m currently learning Programming
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me FB-https://www.facebook.com/simita.nushrika mail- nsimita7@gmail.com
+- 📫 How to reach me FB-https://www.facebook.com/simita.nushrika gmail- nsimita7@gmail.com

 <!---
 nsimita/nsimita is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.